-It’s tough to provide average hotel prices as they fluctuate all the time; many variables are at play.
-Booking prices depend on when you book – booking well in advance might be cheaper, booking shortly before your intended stay might be more expensive.
+It is difficult to provide average hotel rates as they fluctuate constantly with many variables at play.
+Booking prices depend on the time of booking – booking well in advance can be cheaper, booking closer to your intended stay can be more expensive.

-Furthermore, the average price is calculated without any possible promotions.
-A downside to these tables is that not all hotels had rooms available on all five dates (most of them only had rooms available for two or three dates).
+Furthermore, the average price is calculated without any promotions.
+One drawback to these tables is that not all hotels had rooms available on all five dates (most only had rooms available on two or three dates).

 As a result, some dates have more data (prices) on which I calculated the average than others.
-The more data I have been able to include, the more trustworthy the average.
+The more data I was able to include, the more reliable the average.

-Still, these averages will give you a good idea of hotel prices in Banff National Park for 2022 and 2023.
-These will be updated every year.
+Nevertheless, these averages will give you a good idea of hotel prices in Banff National Park for 2023 and 2024.
+They will be updated each year.